Central Asia: Economy

-Since gaining independence in the early 1990s, the Central Asian republics have gradually been moving from state-controlled economies to a market economies.
+Since gaining independence in the early 1990s, the Central Asian republics have gradually been moving from state-controlled economies to market economies.
 However, reform has been deliberately gradual and selective, as governments strive to limit the social cost and ameliorate living standards.
 All five countries are implementing structural reforms to improve competitiveness.
 Kazakhstan is the only CIS country to be included in the 2020 and 2019 IWB World Competitiveness rankings.
 In particular, they have been modernizing the industrial sector and fostering the development of service industries through business-friendly fiscal policies and other measures, to reduce the share of agriculture in GDP.
 Between 2005 and 2013, the share of agriculture dropped in all but Tajikistan, where it increased while industry decreased.
 The fastest growth in industry was observed in Turkmenistan, whereas the services sector progressed most in the other four countries.

 Public policies pursued by Central Asian governments focus on buffering the political and economic spheres from external shocks.
 This includes maintaining a trade balance, minimizing public debt and accumulating national reserves.
 They cannot totally insulate themselves from negative exterior forces, however, such as the persistently weak recovery of global industrial production and international trade since 2008.
 Notwithstanding this, they have emerged relatively unscathed from the 2008 financial crisis.
 Growth faltered only briefly in Kazakhstan, Tajikistan and Turkmenistan and not at all in Uzbekistan, where the economy grew by more than 7% per year on average between 2008 and 2013.
 Turkmenistan achieved unusually high 14.7% growth in 2011.
 Kyrgyzstan's performance has been more erratic but this phenomenon was visible well before 2008.

+The republics which have fared best benefited from the commodities boom during the first decade of the 2000s.
+Kazakhstan and Turkmenistan had abundant oil and natural gas reserves and Uzbekistan's own reserves made it more or less self-sufficient.
+However, by 2026, Uzbekistan was importing about 50% of its oil from Russia, and Kyrgystan even more than 90%, and Tajikistan was also heavily dependent on Russian fuel imports.
+As a result of the 2025–2026 Russian fuel crisis, the Kremlin imposed a fuel export ban in June 2026, gradually leading to a fuel crisis in most Central Asian countries and rising petrol prices as well, with only Kazakhstan capable of meeting most of its domestic demand.

-The republics which have fared best benefitted from the commodities boom during the first decade of the 2000s.
-Kazakhstan and Turkmenistan have abundant oil and natural gas reserves and Uzbekistan's own reserves make it more or less self-sufficient.
-Kyrgyzstan, Tajikistan and Uzbekistan all have gold reserves and Kazakhstan has the world's largest uranium reserves.
-Fluctuating global demand for cotton, aluminium and other metals (except gold) in recent years has hit Tajikistan hardest, since aluminium and raw cotton are its chief exports − the Tajik Aluminium Company is the country's primary industrial asset.
+In the early 21st century, Kyrgyzstan, Tajikistan and Uzbekistan all had gold reserves and Kazakhstan had the world's largest uranium reserves.
+Fluctuating global demand for cotton, aluminium and other metals (except gold) in the early 2010s hit Tajikistan hardest, since aluminium and raw cotton were its chief exports − the Tajik Aluminium Company was the country's primary industrial asset.
 In January 2014, the Minister of Agriculture announced the government's intention to reduce the acreage of land cultivated by cotton to make way for other crops.
-Uzbekistan and Turkmenistan are major cotton exporters themselves, ranking fifth and ninth respectively worldwide for volume in 2014.
+Uzbekistan and Turkmenistan were major cotton exporters themselves, ranking fifth and ninth respectively worldwide for volume in 2014.